EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 | symbolic         | Structural variant or IUPAC ambiguity code.         |

 Finally, our functions provide the option to convert the resulting data frame into a `granges` object.
-This facilitates use in other packages and makes doing 'genome math' on the ranges significantly easier.
+This facilitates use in other packages and makes doing "genome math" on the ranges significantly easier.

 Columns that are added to the resulting data frame are listed below.